 Nutrition

-Please note this post may contain affiliate links which do not impact the cost to you but gives me a small commission.
+Please note this post may contain affiliate links which does not impact the cost to you, but gives me a small commission.
 Thank you for your support!

 I’ve never had jackfruit!
 I didn’t even know you could buy it in a can!
 I’ll have to see if I can find some.This looks good.